-The law provides that a medical or psychological examination can be conducted in order to assess whether a person needs special treatment with regard to procedural safeguards and reception.
-There is no medical examination for the purpose of confirming past persecution or serious harm.
+The law provides that a medical or psychological examination can be conducted to assess whether a person needs special treatment with regard to procedural safeguards and reception.
+There is no medical examination to confirm past persecution or serious harm.

-NGOs report that the Office for Foreigners does not, in principle, require opinions from experts in order to determine, for example, basing on of scars and wounds if an applicant has been a torture victim.
-Such a practice makes it difficult for foreigners to prove that they have been victims of torture in the country of origin.
+NGOs report that the Office for Foreigners does not, as a rule, require opinions from experts to determine, for example, based on the presence of scars and wounds, if an applicant has been a torture victim.
+Such a practice makes it difficult for foreigners to prove that they have been victims of torture in their country of origin.
 Foreigners arrive in Poland frequently with visible signs of torture.
-In such cases ordering of an examination by an expert could help acquire reliable evidence of experienced violence.
+In such cases, ordering an examination by an expert could help acquire reliable evidence that a person experienced violence.

 Article 68 Law on Protection.